Killick Martin & Company: William Thompson & Company / Ben Line

-1970-1992Containerised services began in the Far East trade towards the end of 1971.
+Containerised services began in the Far East trade towards the end of 1971.
 Ben Line and Ellerman Lines together formed Ben Line Containers (BLC), with Ben Line owning 80% of the shareholding in March 1970 and appointed Killick Martin & Company Ltd as its agents.
 With these developments Killick Martin & Company found itself at the centre of the shipping industry's transition into containerisation of the Far East trade.

 Three BLC container ships were constructed, Benalder VI (1972), Benavon IV (1973) and The City of Edinburgh (1973) each with a displacement of 75,000 tons and 3,000 TEU.
-During a years operation each of these vessels could do the work of 7 conventional vessels.
+During a year's operation each of these vessels could do the work of 7 conventional vessels.

 These ships operated within the 17 strong fleet of a three-nation consortium (the Trio Group) made up of Ben Line, Hapag-Lloyd, Mitsui-OSK (MOL), Nippon Yusen Kaisha (NYK) and Overseas Containers Ltd (OCL) all engaged in the Far East trade.
 Although the operation of the ships were integrated within Trio (the name coming from the companies owning the vessels originating in three countries, Great Britain, Germany and Japan) each company marketed its services separately, and BLC did this via Killick Martin & Company.

 Trio's UK service called at Southampton and Killick Martin & Company's Southampton office managed all BLC ships.
 Offices were also opened within Barking, Birmingham and Leeds container bases.
 This expansion together with the general growth in other trade lanes with the move into containerisation saw Killick Martin & Company's employee number grow to an altimeter high of 530 in 1974.

 BLC's ships served an expanding number of ports across the Far East throughout the 1970s.
 The ships were converted from steam turbine to diesel between 1980 and 1981.
 At this point container capacity was also increased on all three vessels.
 In the face of increasing competition on the Far East route, these three vessels were deemed in need of replacement by 1992, at which point the cost of doing so was too great and so they were sold to the East Asiatic Company (EAC) of Denmark in 1992, and Killick Martin & Company Ltd's agency terminated with the subsequent sale of EAC to A. P. Moller / Maersk Line in 1993.